Frequently Asked Questions

 - Yes, a mechanic will be on-site race morning.

-5) What sports drinks and gels are available on the course?
+5) What sports drinks are available on the course?

 - Water & Gatorade will be available on the course.
 We will have plenty of water & snacks at the finish line!